 Lumber Supply and Housing Affordability

-Since the filing of the trade cases by the U.S. industry in 2016, U.S. sawmill investment and capacity expansion has been robust.
-The U.S. industry has produced nearly 30 billion additional board feet of softwood lumber since the trade cases were filed.
-That amounts to an average of 3.7 billion board feet a year of added production by U.S. producers.
-These increases have more than offset any decline in unfairly traded Canadian imports and are enough lumber to build 2 million single-family homes.
-The enforcement of U.S. trade laws will maximize long-term domestic production and lumber availability produced by U.S. workers to build U.S. homes.
+Since the U.S. industry filed the trade cases in 2016, and with the more recent Section 232 tariff measures, domestic sawmill investment and capacity expansion has been robust.
+The U.S. industry has produced over 36 billion additional board feet of softwood lumber during this period.
+That amounts to an average of 4 billion board feet a year of added production by U.S. producers.
+These increases have more than offset any decline in unfairly traded Canadian import volumes and represent enough lumber to build 2.4 million single-family homes.
+Continued enforcement of U.S. trade laws will maximize long-term domestic production and lumber availability produced by U.S. workers to build U.S. homes.

 Latest From The U.S. Lumber Coalition